Boat Officers & ABO Guide

 • Set the throttle to 'START' position.

-• With one hand on the engine and the other on the pull-cord give it a firm pull outwards.
+• Give the pull-cord a firm tug.
 DO CHECK YOUR ELBOW IS NOT GOING TO HIT SOMEONE IN THE FACE!

 • When engine starts play with throttle, but do not over-rev.